Numerical Methods for Financial Mathematics

 Note: Students with no prior exposure to Java are required to follow the Java programming sessions, that takes place online starting one week before the official start of the semester.

-Details about the format of the lecture will be announced as soon as possible.
+More details about the format of the lecture will be announced soon.

 The lecture gives an introduction to some of the most important numerical methods in financial mathematics.
 In particular, the following is a tentative schedule.
 We may do some changes to it, but the chore topics will remain.